Skip to main content

 How do we measure success at 30/60/90 days?

-We recommend three metrics: (1) battle-card freshness — median time-since-update on cards your sales team actually opens, (2) deal-stage CI usage — frequency of AE queries against live competitive context, (3) win rate against named competitors.
-Loopio's 2024 data shows live competitive intel drives 15-30% win-rate lift; we target the midpoint at the named-competitor segment by day 90.
+We recommend three metrics: (1) battle-card freshness · median time-since-update on cards your sales team actually opens, (2) deal-stage CI usage · frequency of AE queries against live competitive context, (3) win rate against named competitors.
+The Loopio 2026 RFP Trends & Benchmarks Report shows industry-average win rate at 45% with top performers above 60% · graph-grounded competitive context is one input to closing that gap.

 What happens to our CI team's role?